A Projective Simulation Scheme for Partially-Observable Multi-Agent Systems: Projective Simulation

-Projective simulation, to put it briefly, is an embodied learning method which tries to represent a reductionist approach of a brain-like learning (thinking) scheme utilizing random walks between some network of clips via their interface edges as episodic and compositional memories.
-In the article titled ``projective simulation for artificial intelligence'' \cite{Briegel1}, the authors formulate PS model using a toy problem as "invasion game" and checked the speed of learning, maximum blocking efficiency, etc. from which we expand our examples on it for the early step of introducing partial observability and multi-agent contexts to the PS network.
+Projective simulation, to put it briefly, is an embodied (situated) learning method which representing a reductionist approach of a brain-like learning (thinking) scheme by utilizing random walks between some network of clips via their interface edges as episodic and compositional memories.
+In the article titled ``projective simulation for artificial intelligence'' \cite{Briegel1}, the authors formulate the PS model using a toy problem as "invasion game" and checked the speed of learning, maximum blocking efficiency, etc. Here, we expand our situated examples on it for the early step of introducing partial observability and multi-agent contexts to the PS network.

-As the primary feature, the PS thinking process is considered to be decoupled from immediate motor action since the random walks happen between virtual (fictitious) percept \textcircled{\textit{s}} and action \textcircled{\textit{a}} clips in the memory (networks of clips) itself which can be modified (updated) both in the number of its clips and/or in the transition probabilities between the clips via reflections or some compositional properties before the real action $a$ takes place.
-Due to the ability of the creation of new clips in the network of clips,\footnote{I may think of also annihilation of old useless clips or decaying some portion of the network (clips or edges) as a result of a sort of neurological disorder.}one may think of every percept clip \textcircled{\textit{s}} or every action clip \textcircled{\textit{a}} just as a network clip \textcircled{\textit{c}} in the system.
-Therefore one can formulate PS model just on the network' clips \textcircled{\textit{c}} irrespective of the kind of them.
-Therefore the transitional probabilities between every two clips $c_i$ and $c_j$ in the time step $t$ can be written as a normalized conditional probability function build of the wight transitions ${\omega}^{(t)} (c_i ,c_j )$.
+As a fundamental desire, the PS learning process is considered to be decoupled from immediate motor action since the random walks happen between the virtual (fictitious) percept \textcircled{\textit{s}} and action \textcircled{\textit{a}} clips in the memory (networks of clips) itself which can be modified (updated); this occurs both in the number of clips and in the transition probabilities between the clips via reflections or some compositional properties before the real action $a$ takes place.
+Due to the assumptive capability of the content modification or creation of new clips in the network of clips,\footnote{I may also think of annihilation of old useless clips or the decay of some portion of the network (clips or edges) as a result of some neurological disorder.} one may think of every percept clip \textcircled{\textit{s}} or every action clip \textcircled{\textit{a}} just as a network clip \textcircled{\textit{c}} in the system.
+For this reason, one can formulate the PS model just on the network' clips \textcircled{\textit{c}} irrespective of the kind of them.
+Therefore, the transitional probabilities between every two clips $c_i$ and $c_j$ in the time step $t$ can be written as a normalized conditional probability function built of the wight transitions ${\omega}^{(t)} (c_i ,c_j )$.